savonet/book/workflow.md

 Namely, we recall that the arguments `ma` and `mb` respectively contain the metadata of the old track and of the new track.

+Finally, in the case where the current track end unexpectedly, we might not have enough time to perform the transition (basically, when we skip the current track of a source, we immediately go to the next track).
+The `minimum` parameter of `cross` controls how much time in advance we should have to perform the
+transition: if the remaining time of the current track is below this value, we simply don't apply any transition.

 ### Transitions between different sources

-The operators which allow switching between different sources (`switch`, `fallback`, `rotate` and `random`) allow specifying the transitions to be applied when switching from one source to the other.
+The operators which allow switching between different sources (`switch`, `fallback`, `rotate` and `random`) also allow specifying the transitions to be applied when switching from one source to the other.
 A _transition_ is described by a function taking two sources as arguments and returning a new source: the first argument is the source which is about to be left, the second argument is the newly selected source, and the returned source is the result of their combination.
+This is similar to the transitions for `cross`, excepting that we don't have the power and metadata in this case.
 The default transition is the function

 ```
 fun (a, b) -> b